-Many policymakers are interested in entrepreneurship as a potential pathway out of poverty, and several recent studies show that small-scale entrepreneurs have access to high-return investments .
-Yet, low-income households have historically had limited access to financial services such as credit, savings, and insurance products that could lead to increased investments .* Microcredit was designed to overcome credit market failures and help low-income borrowers take advantage of investment opportunities.
+Many policymakers are interested in entrepreneurship as a potential pathway out of poverty, and several studies show that small-scale entrepreneurs have access to high-return investments .
+Yet, low-income households have historically had limited access to financial services such as credit, savings, and insurance products that could lead to increased investments .1 Microcredit was designed to overcome credit market failures and help low-income borrowers take advantage of investment opportunities.
 It expanded access to credit around the world, typically in the form of small business loans with relatively high interest rates and immediate, biweekly loan repayments.
-As of 2013, 211 million people around the world had ever borrowed from a microcredit institution, of whom 114 million were living in extreme poverty .
+In 2018, around 140 million people around the world were active borrowers from a microcredit institution, a 43 percent increase from 98 million in 2009 .

 Lecciones de la Evidencia

-Yet, these activities only led to higher business profits on average in Morocco, where profits increased by 22 percent on average, driven by profit increases among larger businesses and among borrowers that had previously farmed and owned livestock .
-In India, average business profits were more than twice as high as businesses in the comparison group, and these increases were concentrated among the most profitable businesses that had existed before expanded access to microcredit .
+Microcredit only led to higher average business profits in Morocco, where profits increased by 22 percent on average.
+Even within this context, these profit increases were driven by larger businesses and borrowers that had previously farmed and owned livestock .
+In India, three years after microcredit was introduced, profit increases were concentrated among the most profitable businesses that had existed before the expanded access to microcredit .

 |Outcome||Bosnia and Herzegovina||Ethiopia||India||Mexico||Mongolia||Morocco||Philippines|

 Note: Green (red) arrows represent statistically significant positive (negative) differences in outcomes between the treatment and comparison groups at the 90 percent confidence level or higher, dashes represent no statistically significant difference.